 If you are moving a website to the new template then you should take the opportunity to review your existing content and simplify it and reduce it.

-Single corporate European Commission accounts has to be used for all of the major app stores.
+Single corporate European Commission accounts have to be used for all of the major app stores.

-A mobile application (or 'app') is a dedicated software application built specifically for certain smartphone or tablet operating systems (Apple, Android, Windows, BlackBerry).
-They are distributed through app stores that are usually managed by the owner of the mobile operating system.
+A mobile application (or 'app') is a dedicated software application built specifically for smartphone or tablet operating systems (Apple, Android, Windows, BlackBerry, etc.).

-If what you want your app to do can be done in a website, then it's best to do it in a website.
-It's cheaper and easier to maintain and a lot more people will see the content.
+However, if what you want your app to do can be done by a website, it is best to do it with a website with responsive design.
+This is a cheaper and easier‑to‑maintain solution, and more people will see the content.
 See choosing the best option.

-When drafting your terms of reference, make sure to consider the following:
+When drafting your terms of reference, consider the following:

-The different platforms have written extensive user interface guidelines.
-These should be consulted and your contractors should design with these in mind:
+In addition, operating systems have written extensive user interface guidelines.
+You should design your app with these in mind.

-The final build/signature of the app must be done by the Europa team in DG COMM, because an app must be electronically signed with the Commission's app store private keys.
+The final build or signature of the app must be done by the Europa team in DG COMM, because an app must be electronically signed with the Commission's app store private keys.
 The only exceptions are Windows Phone apps.

-To use the accounts, you should contact the EUROPA team at the start of your project and provide details, planned launch dates and a contact person.
-You should foresee sufficient time – it takes Apple around two weeks to approve apps.
+To use the Commission accounts, you must contact the Europa team at the start of your project and provide details, planned launch dates and a contact person.
+Plan ahead: Apple, for example, takes around two weeks to approve apps.